jakubfiala/embracing-change/README.md

-# embracing-change
+# ♒︎ Embracing Change ♒︎

-A braindump of thoughts and resources about embracing change by design in software and art
+*A braindump of thoughts and resources about embracing change by design in software and art*